inside pininfarina of america, from biophilic towers and lounge to design principles and more

 Pininfarina of America takes designboom behind the scenes, from their ways of working on projects to a few of their recent collaborations resulting in biophilic towers, an automotive country club, a nature-inspired kitchen collection, a boat with a large cockpit, a lighting activation and installation at Design Miami 2024, and more.
 It may be known that Pininfarina, a multidisciplinary design studio, has headquarters in Italy and is present in major countries, including Germany and China.
 It’s the Americas that takes the reins this time, introducing the architecture, design, and mobility projects they’ve done so far over the last year.

 The three main players of Pininfarina of America are all present during the interview: Claudio da Soller, the General Manager; Paolo Trevisan, the Senior Vice President of Design; and Samuele Sordi, the Chief Architect Officer.
-It’s a sunny day when designboom speaks with them and a fruitful season for the three since they just opened the doors of their Miami office, an extension of their main branch in New York, on October 1st, 2024.
+It’s a sunny day when designboom speaks with them and a fruitful season for the three since they just opened the doors of their headquarters in Miami on October 1st, 2024.
 It sits on a small, residential island, and it’s mainly covered in glass and divided into open spaces.
 Greenery surrounds the building, and if the creatives are lucky enough, a dolphin or two can even spring from the sea that’s in front of their office.
 Setting up the office in Miami is a plus factor for the trio.
-Their New York office is a stone’s throw away from their North American operations.
+Their New York branch is a stone’s throw away from their North American operations.
 Now, it’s easier for them to move to and from South America, where some of their recent collaborations and projects have arisen.

 pininfarina of america